 The Offered Bonds.
-The Resolutions authorize the issuance of the Offered Bonds to provide a portion of the funds being used to make the Series 2019 B Loan (as hereinafter defined) and to make a deposit to the Debt Service Reserve Fund as described in "INTRODUCTION - Security and Sources of Payment - Debt Service Reserve Fund" and "SECURITY FOR THE BONDS - Debt Service Reserve Fund."
+The Resolutions authorize the issuance of the Offered Bonds to provide a portion of the funds being used to make the Series 2019 E Loan (as hereinafter defined) and to make a deposit to the Debt Service Reserve Fund as described in "INTRODUCTION - Security and Sources of Payment - Debt Service Reserve Fund" and "SECURITY FOR THE BONDS - Debt Service Reserve Fund."

-The Series 2019 B Loan.
-The Administration expects to make a Loan in the principal amount of \$10,490,000 (the "Series 2019 B Loan") to Sharpe Square Pax Buckeye, LLC (the "Series 2019 B Borrower") from the proceeds of the Offered Bonds in the amount of \$9,290,000 and the proceeds of the Series 2018 A Bonds in the amount of \$1,200,000 to finance in part the Development known as Sharpe Square Apartments and described in Table D-1 of APPENDIX D hereto (the "Series 2019 B Development").
-The Series 2019 B Loan will be a long term loan in the amount of \$10,490,000 and will bear interest at the rate and is scheduled to be repaid on the date set forth in Table D-1 of APPENDIX D hereto.
-The Series 2019 B Loan is expected to have Credit Enhancement under the FHA Risk-Sharing Program.
-See "SECURITY FOR THE BONDS - Credit Enhancement of the Series 2019 B Loan" below and APPENDIX F - "MORTGAGE INSURANCE AND GUARANTEE PROGRAMS - FHA INSURANCE PROGRAM - FHA Risk-Sharing Program."
+The Series 2019 E Loan.
+The Administration expects to make a Loan in the principal amount of \$6,400,000\ (the "Series 2019 E Loan") to Ivy Hills Partnership LLC (the "Series 2019 E Borrower") from the proceeds of the Offered Bonds in the amount of \$5,920,000\ and the proceeds of the Administration's Housing Revenue Bonds, Series 2018 A (the "Series 2018 A Bonds") in the amount of \$480,000\ to finance in part the Development known as Ivy Hills Townhomes and Apartments and described in Table D-1 of APPENDIX D hereto (the "Series 2019 E Development").
+The Series 2019 E Loan will be bifurcated into a short term amount of \$3,260,000\ (the "Series 2019 E Short Term Amount") and a long term amount of \$3,140,000\ and will bear interest at the rates and is scheduled to be repaid on the dates set forth in Table D-1 of APPENDIX D hereto.
+The Series 2019 E Loan is expected to have Credit Enhancement under the FHA Risk-Sharing Program.
+See "SECURITY FOR THE BONDS - Credit Enhancement of the Series 2019 E Loans" below and APPENDIX F - "MORTGAGE INSURANCE AND GUARANTEE PROGRAMS - FHA INSURANCE PROGRAM - FHA Risk-Sharing Program."

-Additional information regarding the Series 2019 B Loan and the Series 2019 B Development is set forth in APPENDIX D - "DESCRIPTION OF LOANS AND DEVELOPMENTS."
+Additional information regarding the Series 2019 E Loan and the Series 2019 E Development is set forth in APPENDIX D - "DESCRIPTION OF LOANS AND DEVELOPMENTS."